vstanciu47/front-end-from-none-to-angular/docs/6-rxjs.md

 ## Assignment

 - Functional programming in JavaScript: http://reactivex.io/learnrx/
+- Counter feature refactor using Observables
 - Hub app enhancement: add a launcher type filter without imperative code

+--Hints:
+- A dedicated endpoint for launcher types needs to be created for feeding the types dropdown
+- Avoid redundancy by normalizing the launcher/type relationship; add a type_id (FK) on the launcher interface to achieve this
+- Use an appropriate operator to merge launcher data with type data and correctly fill the launcher.type information
+- Avoid calling the types' endpoint more than once by using an operator that enables caching of previous emmited values

 Reference: DeborahK's RxJS course - https://github.com/DeborahK/Angular-RxJS & https://app.pluralsight.com/library/courses/rxjs-angular-reactive-development/table-of-contents